uniface/plugin-samples/README.md

 ## Development Environment Installation and Configuration

-1. Edit the shortcuts and change the Uniface installation location (don't forget to change the /adm switch as well) and working folder if needed
+1. The supplied shortcuts assume a default Uniface 10 Community Edition install in **C:\Program Files (x86)\Uniface 10 Community Edition**.
+If your Uniface installation differs, edit the shortcuts and change the Uniface installation location (don't forget to change the **/adm** switch as well) and working folder if needed.
-2. Edit your assignment file (e.g. IDE.ASN) if needed (probably not required as paths are relative)
+2. Edit your assignment file specified in your shortcut with the **/asn** switch (e.g. **.\asn\ide.asn**) if needed.
+   Paths to related files are relative to the shortcut working folder, and the supplied assignment file assumes that the WASListener is installed in the Uniface installation folder.
+If this is not the case, then you will need to change the assignment file accordingly.
+3. Start the IDE and load the default templates using the supplied shortcut.
-3. Import the source code into your repository using the WAS plugin.
+4. From the main menu select **Import WorkArea** to import the source code export files into your repository.
-4. Compile the PLUGIN_SAMPLES project using the build shortcut.
+5. To resolve messages about being unable to find the resources for the plugins within the development environment, Compile the **PLUGIN_SAMPLES** project using the build shortcut to populate the **reources** folder and close the IDE.
+6. Using the Build shortcut, type **/all** at the command line to compile **PLUGIN-SAMPLES.uar**.

 ## Configuration for use

-- Modify the assignment file of your target development environment (e.g. IDE.asn) as follows:
+- Modify the assignment file of your target development environment (e.g. IDE.asn) as follows, modifying the location as needed:

   - Add **PLUGIN-SAMPLES.uar** to the **\[RESOURCES\]** section:

         [RESOURCES]
-        .\uar\PLUGIN-SAMPLES.uar
+        ..\plugin-samples\PLUGIN-SAMPLES.uar

   - Add or modify **[LOGICALS]** to include the desired plug-ins: